mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 #### The fields of the form do not accept wrong data types and the form does not allow sending them (#1) [complete]
 - The user can only input numbers into the 'year' field
-- The user can only input a valid URL into the 'URL' field
-- The user can only input a valid ISBN into the 'ISBN' field
-- The user can only input a valid DOI into the 'DOI' field
+- The user can only input a valid URL, ISBN and DOI into the respective fields
 - The submit button is not pressable if certain fields contain invalid values

 #### The user can see the names of different fields related to a citation (#1) [complete]
 - Correct names are displayed next to corresponding fields

 #### The user can fetch citation information using a DOI (#2)
+- Correct data is displayed
+- The form accepts DOIs and links containing a DOI

 If there is time:

-#### The user can generate a BibTeX file containing the citations (#3) [complete]
+#### The user can generate a BibTeX snippet containing the citations (#3) [complete]
 - The user can click a Generate BibTeX button to generate a copy-pasteable BibTeX snippet of all citations in the database
 - The button is unclickable if there are no citations
-- The generated BibTeX is usable in a LaTeX document
+- The generated BibTeX works correctly when pasted into a LaTeX document and the sources can be referred to with the citation key

-#### The user can edit citations (#4)
+#### The user can edit citations (#4) [incomplete]
 - The user can click on an Edit button next to a citation to open the edit form
 - The content of the citation is pre-filled in the edit form fields
 - The user can edit the fields and press Save to save changes
 - The edit form fields don't accept wrong data types and the form does not allow sending them
 - The edited citation is shown correctly

-#### The user can delete a citation (#4)
+#### The user can delete a citation (#4) [incomplete]
 - The user can click on a Delete button next to a citation
 - A pop-up asks the user to confirm if they want to delete the citation
 - If the user clicks yes, the start page will reload and the deleted citation is gone